dfristau/ristau_berton_huang_meneses_w207_final_project/README.md

 # ristau_berton_huang_meneses_w207_final_project

-This is our project on music classification to identify musical ensembles of a song using MusicNet Classicial Music Dataset.
+This is our project on music classification to train models to accurately identify musical ensembles of a song using MusicNet Classicial Music Dataset.

 We have four folders in this repo: